Skip to content

 What is a Pronotif notification/certified email?

 Pronotif is an electronic notification service (online platform).
-Its system ensures secure and reliable transmission of legal documents and notices.
-Pronotif enables the sender to notify documents and notices, while providing technological confirmation that the content has been received, viewed or downloaded.
+Its system ensures the secure and reliable transmission of legal documents and notices.
+Pronotif allows the sender to notify documents and notices while confirming, through technological means, that the content has been received, viewed, or downloaded.

-In the following decisions, the Housing Administrative Tribunal has recognized the validity of Pronotif.
+In the following decisions, the Tribunal administratif du logement has recognized the validity of Pronotif:

 • Shah v.
 Edwards-Daugherty 2017 QCRDL 4287